DouglasDwyer/Imp.NET/README.md

     server.SendMessage(Console.ReadLine());
 }
 ```
 Thus, Imp.NET provides an incredibly simple way for clients and servers to interact.
 The user can define custom "shared" properties and methods.
-These members man then be accessed remotely, as though they existed in the local runtime.
+These members may then be accessed remotely, as though they existed in the local runtime.